-The overexpression of the EGFR in gastric cancer indicates that targeting the EGFR pathway may be a significant therapeutic strategy, as cetuximab markedly diminished the viability and proliferation of EGFR-positive tumor cells and reduced tumor volume and angiogenesis in a gastric cancer xenograft model.
+The overexpression of the EGFR in GC indicates that targeting the EGFR pathway may be a significant therapeutic strategy, as cetuximab markedly diminished the viability and proliferation of EGFR-positive tumor cells and reduced tumor volume and angiogenesis in a GC xenograft model.
 Studies have demonstrated that cetuximab inhibits the EGFR signaling pathway, which in turn inhibits tumor cell motility and invasion, cell survival, and cell cycle progression.
 Cetuximab causes cell death and reduces the synthesis of vascular endothelial growth factor (VEGF) and matrix metalloproteinase.48

 Additionally, cetuximab can cause ADCC by activating NK cells.
-On NK cells, NKG2A and CD94 form a heterodimer, and in cancer, especially gastric cancer, its ligand, HLA-E, is elevated.
+On NK cells, NKG2A and CD94 form a heterodimer, and in cancer, especially GC, its ligand, HLA-E, is elevated.
 NKG2A inhibition improves cetuximab-induced NK cell ADCC and supports innate anti-tumor immunity mediated by NK cells.
-According to recent research, cetuximab and anti-NKG2A (mnalizumab) together produced an excellent safety profile, a high response rate, a good duration of response, and encouraging progression-free survival (PFS), and OS.
-49,50
+According to recent research, cetuximab and anti-NKG2A (monalizumab) together produced an excellent safety profile, a high response rate, a good duration of response, and encouraging progression-free survival, and OS.^{49,50}